SenseStageTeam/sensestage_documentation/_sensestage-v1/connecting-a-haptic-motor-to-a-minibee/connecting-a-haptic-motor-to-a-minibee.md

 - the electronics needed and how to connect them
 - how to create a configuration file to control the motor
-- how to create custom firmware to improve the reliability to control the motor
+- how to control the motor via OSC